 Space clusters are accelerating

-We’re looking forward to seeing the first satellites come through the door and go through simulations of what they will experience at launch and the hostile conditions of space.
+We’re looking forward to seeing the first satellites come through the door and go through simulations of what they will experience at launch and in the hostile conditions of space.

 Championing the space sector